-MITIGATION MONITORING AND REPORTING PROGRAM Σ DELTA FAIR VILLAGE PROJECT GE PROJECT Mitigation Measure Implementation Schedule Monitoring Agency Sign-Off leavi signi depc be si the fi leave the significant finds in place, determine the extent of significant deposit, and avoid further disturbance of the significant deposit.
+MITIGATION MONITORING AND REPORTING PROGRAM D REPORTING PROGRA ≥ DELIA FAIR VILLAGE PROJECT AGE PROJECT Monitoria A soir chinol # O az is deposit.
 Proof of the construction crew awareness training shall be submitted to the Planning Manager for the City of Antioch in the form of a copy of training materials and the completed training attendance roster.
-X-1.
-Priol a S deve deve to the ident ident storm S WF S WF S S S S S S S S S S S S S S S Prior to issuance of grading permits, the contractor shall prepare a Storm Water Pollution Prevention Plan (SWPPP).
+5 Prior to issuance of grading permits, the contractor shall prepare a Storm Water Pollution Prevention Plan (SWPPP).
 The developer shall file the Notice of Intent (NOI) and associated fee to the SWRCB.
 The SWPPP shall serve as the framework for identification, assignment, and implementation of BMPs.
 The contractor shall implement BMPs to reduce pollutants in stormwater discharges to the maximum extent practicable.
 The SWPPP shall be submitted to the Director of Public Works/City Engineer for review and approval and shall remain on the project site during all phases of construction.
 Following implementation of the SWPPP's effectiveness and provide for necessary and appropriate revisions, modifications, and improvements to reduce pollutants in stormwater discharges to the maximum extent practicable.
 Prior to issuance of grading permits City of Antioch Director of Public Works/City Engineer XIII-1.
-Durir equit Shall Muni Muni oqurir 1 Istruction activities, the use of heavy construction shall adhere to Sections 5-17.04 and 5-17.05 of the cipal Code.
-To ensure compliance construction plans 9, via notation, the following regulations from the City's ode: ful for any person to operate heavy construction or otherwise be involved in construction activities nours specified below: weekdays prior to 7:00 AM and after 6:00 PM. weekdays within 300 feet of occupied dwelling space, r to 8:00 AM and after 5:00 PM. weekends and holidays, prior to 9:00 AM and after 5 PM, irrespective of the distance from the occupied silling.
-During construction activities and included in construction plans City of Antioch Planning Manager ncy Monitoring Agency City of Antioch Planning Manager City Engineer Oity Eliginee D REPORTING PROGRA Implementation Schedule Prior to initiation of and during construction activities Prior to issuance of building MITIGATION MONITORING AND REPORTING PROGRAM DELTA FAIR VILLAGE PROJECT Mitigation Measure XIII-2.
-The project applicant shall ensure that all on-site construction activities occur pursuant to the criteria identified in Policy 11.6.2, Temporary Construction, of the City of Antioch General Plan.
+During construction activities and included in construction plans City of Antioch Planning Manager XIII-2.
+The pro activitie Prior to initiation of and during construction activities City of Antioch Planning Manager

+MITIGATION MONITORING AND REPORTING PROGRAM DELTA FAIR VILLAGE PROJECT Mitigation Measure Implementation Schedule Moni Monitoring Agency Si Sign-Off Temporary Construction, of the City of Antioch General Plan.
 Such criteria include, but are not limited to, preparation of a construction-related noise mitigation plan.
-The construction-related noise mitigation plan shall be submitted to the Planning Manager for the City of Antioch for review and approval prior to issuance of demolition permits for the project.
-Items included in the plan could contain, but would not be limited to, the following: All equipment driven by internal combustion engines shall be equipped with mufflers which are in good working condition and appropriate for the equipment; The construction contractor shall utilize "quiet" models of air compressors and other stationary noise sources where the technology exists; At all times during project grading and construction, far as practical from noise-sensitive receptors; Unnecessary idling of internal combustion engines shall be prohibited; Owners and occupants of residential and non-residential properties located with 300 feet of the construction site shall be notified of the construction schedule in writing; and The construction contractor shall designate a "noise disturbance coordinator" who shall be responsible for responding to any local complaints about construction noise.
+The construction-related noise mitigation plan shall be submitted to the Planning issuance of demolition permits for the project.
+Items included in the plan could contain, but would not be limited to, the following: All equipment driven by internal combustion engines shall be equipped with mufflers which are in good working condition and appropriate for the equipment; The construction contractor shall utilize "quiet" models of air compressors and other stationary noise sources where the technology exists; At all times during project grading and construction, stationary noise-generating equipment shall be located as far as practical from noise-sensitive receptors; Unnecessary idling of internal combustion engines shall be prohibited; Owners and occupants of residential and non-residential properties located with 300 feet of the construction site shall be notified of the construction schedule in writing; and The construction contractor shall designate a "noise disturbance coordinator" who shall be responsible for responding to any local complaints about construction noise.
 The disturbance coordinator would determine the cause of the noise complaint (e.g., starting too early, bad muffler, etc.) and institute reasonable measures as warranted to correct the problem.
-A telephone number for the disturbance coordinator shall be conspicuously posted at the construction site.
+A telephone number for the disturbance coordinator shall be conspicuously XVII-1.
+Prior to issuance of building permits, the applicant shall initiate Prior to issuance of building City Electron, and, prior to occupancy of the first unit, the applicant permits, and prior to shall complete construction of the dual northbound left turn lanes occupancy of the first unit City Engineer